navis-org/navis/docs/source/blender.rst

     cd Downloads
     /Applications/Blender/blender.app/Contents/Resources/2.79/python/bin/python3.5m get-pip.py

-3. Now you can use PIP to install pymaid (or any other package for that matter).
+3. Now you can use PIP to install navis (or any other package for that matter).
 Please note we have to - again - specify that we want to install for Blender's Python::

-    /Applications/Blender/blender.app/Contents/Resources/2.79/python/bin/python3.5m -m pip install git+git://github.com/schlegelp/pymaid@master
+    /Applications/Blender/blender.app/Contents/Resources/2.79/python/bin/python3.5m -m pip install git+git://github.com/schlegelp/navis@master

-4. You should now be all set to use pymaid in Blender.
+4. You should now be all set to use navis in Blender.
 Check out Quickstart!

 .. note::
    If any of the above steps fails with a *Permission* error, try the same